mdcatapult/COSHH-API/README.md

 ```

 #### View the output of audit_triggers/trigger functions
+This audit trigger/functions provide transactions records of CRUD operations done on the chemical table(informatics.coshh).
+Before running the commands below.
-You must have inserted data , and updated data into the coshh schema tables, only then you can run the following commands
+You must have inserted and updated data into the coshh schema tables, only then can you run the following commands

 simply run this command
 ```